FairwindsOps/pluto/README.md

 This indicates that the StatefulSet audit-dashboard-prod-rabbitmq-ha was deployed with apps/v1beta1 which is deprecated in 1.16

-You can also use this if you use helm2:
+You can also use Pluto with helm 2:

 ```
 $ pluto detect-helm --helm-version=2 -A